tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 }
 ```

 Finally, you must define five functions with specific names, based on your language's name and five actions: *create*, *destroy*, *serialize*, *deserialize*, and *scan*.
-These functions must all use [C linkage][c-linkage], so if you're writing the scanner in C++, you need to declare them with the `extern "C"` qualifier.

 #### Create